ridalarry/ProtocolSupportBungee/README.md

 !!!
-This plugin is no longer maintained
+Trying to allow 1.11.2 and 1.12 to work with this plugin

 ProtocolSupportBungee